-Have you ever curled a finger at someone to “come here” or tilted your head just so to call them closer?
-You’re closer to a Medieval king or queen than you thought!
-Monarchs and masters in the Middle Ages would "beckon" (or the shortened “beck”) their servants.
-If the servants failed to respond with this gesture, the master would then "call" — hence, the servant being at one's "beck and call."
+Monarchs and masters in the Middle Ages would physically beckon (or the shortened beck) their servants by waving to them.
+If the servants failed to respond with this gesture, the master would then call — hence, the servant being at one's beck and call.

-Think of it as a modern “text and call.”
+Think of beck and call as a modern “text and call.”
 When someone fails to respond to your text, you may consider giving them a call (unless the thought of a phone call makes you shudder).

 "The Muses doe attend upon your Throne,